EmbryoPhenomics/LabEmbryoCam_V2/documentation/unpacking_guide/unpacking_guide.md

 -----------------
 ### 1.0 UNPACKING
 -----------------
 The LEC can be removed from its packaging using the frame.
-Avoid using the 'internals' to pull it out, and be mindful of snagged wires.
+Avoid using the 'internals' to pull it out, instead using the outer pieces of frame, and be mindful of snagged wires.

 -----------------
 ### 2.0 ELECTRONICS MOUNTING